National Engineering Robotics Contest

 1. Build and Fly (Quadcopter Race)

-• Winning Criteria: The fastest drone to complete the course is declared the winner.
+• Winning Criteria: The team completing the required laps in the shortest time is declared the winner.

-• Thrill Factor: High-speed action and intense competition provide an electrifying experience for spectators.
+• Thrill Factor: Fast-paced aerial racing delivers adrenaline-filled action and an electrifying experience for spectators.

 2. Exhibition Flying

-• Objective: Showcase creative drone maneuvers and unique designs to impress the audience.
+• Objective: Teams demonstrate creative flight maneuvers and unique aerial platform designs to showcase drone capabilities.

-• Judging: Based on creativity, innovation, and audience engagement.
+• Judging: Evaluated on creativity, technical innovation, flight control, and audience engagement.

-• Highlight: A fun and captivating display of drone skills that keeps the crowd entertained.
+• Highlight: An entertaining and visually impressive display of aerial skills that captivates the crowd

 Aero Competition - National Engineering Robotics Contest

-1. Robot Construction – Participants design and build robots using LEGO Mindstorms EV3 kits, incorporating motors, sensors, and programming to perform tasks efficiently.
+1. Robot Construction – Participants design and build autonomous robots using LEGO Mindstorms EV3 or similar modular kits, integrating motors, sensors, and programming to perform warehouse automation tasks.

 nerc lego category